Blockchain-Powered-eSIM/OpenRSP/Profile Package/README.md

 21. PE-PINCodes
 PIN codes shall be created in context of their scope.
 Global PINs (Application PINs as per [ETSI TS 102 221](https://www.etsi.org/deliver/etsi_ts/102200_102299/102221/18.02.00_60/ts_102221v180200p.pdf)) and Local PINs shall be provided once in PIN Context of creation of MF of UICC and DF/ADF respectively.
 The "PIN Context" is fixed by the first ADF/DF created by the previous PE which contains an ADF/DF using PE-Template or PEGeneric File Management.
 `PE-PINCode` and `pinStatusTemplateDO` usage adheres to the following rules
-    1. Every Global PINs referenced by a `pinStatusTemplateDo` shall be defined in the PIN Context of the MF
+    1. Every Global PIN referenced by a `pinStatusTemplateDo` shall be defined in the PIN Context of the MF
     2. All Local PINs referenced by a `pinStatusTemplateDo` shall be either defined in a parent ADF/DF or created in a subsequent `PE-PINCodes`
     3. If the usage rules are not satisfied, the eUICC shall abort Profile processing and return the error code `pin-code-missing`
 22. PE-PUKCodes